 New post notification – sent to notify user one of their jobs has been submitted

-mJob approved notification – if you have set to approve all jobs before they are live, once approved user will receive an email with words to that effect.
+mJob approved notification – if you have set to approve all jobs before they are life, once approved user will receive an email with words to that effect.

 mJob rejected notification – if you reject the job user get’s notified